matn7/Google-Platform-Notes/flashcard/Microservices.md

 requirements.
 7. Committing the Offset: After successfully processing a batch of messages, the consumer needs to commit the offset to Kafka.
 This action signifies that the consumer has completed processing the messages up to that offset.
-Committing the offset ensures that the consumer's progress is persisted can can be resumed from that point in case of failure or restart.
+Committing the offset ensures that the consumer's progress is persisted and can be resumed from that point in case of failure or restart.
 8. Polling Loop: The consumer repeats the process of sending fetch requests, receiving messages, processing them, and committing the offset in a continuous loop.
 This loop allows the consumer to continuously consume and process new messages as they become available.